St Helens thrash Hull to book play-off semi-final

 Jack Walker gave Hull an early lead before Will Hopoate levelled things up.

-Four tries in eight minutes put Saints 26-6 up at half-time as Louie McCarthy-Scarsbrook (2) and Konrad Hurrell crossed, and Tommy Makinson claimed his 150th Super League try.
+Four tries in eight minutes put Saints 26-6 up at half-time as Louie McCarthy-Scarsbrook (two) and Konrad Hurrell crossed, and Tommy Makinson claimed his 150th Super League try.

-Ben Davies (2), Hurrell, Makinson, Sione Mata'utia and Joey Lussick then completed an 11-try demolition.
+Ben Davies (two), Hurrell, Makinson, Sione Mata'utia and Joey Lussick then completed an 11-try demolition.

+An 11th win in 13 league outings moves Kristian Woolf's side six points clear at the top of the table with four games left of the regular season, following Wigan's defeat at lowly Wakefield.

+In contrast, an eighth defeat in 10 matches was another blow to Hull's hopes of reaching the play-offs and they remain in eighth, three points outside the top six.

 Hull FC: Walker, McIntosh, Connor, Vulikijapani, Wynne, Smith, Gale, Taylor, Houghton, Evans, Lane, Longstaff, Fash.